Neelambur

 Neelambur is a suburb in Coimbatore District, Tamil Nadu.
 Neelambur is situated in the Eastern Part of Coimbatore.
+Neelambur is the entrance of Coimbatore City from the National Highways.
+The road splits for Palakkad, Kerala and Coimbatore City here.
 Neelambur is also the East-End of Coimbatore City.
 Neelambur lies on the Junction of Avinashi Road, NH 47 and NH 544.
 Neelambur has few Major Hospitals, Colleges, 5-Star Hotels.